-The Sendlingerstraße is a famous pedestrian for the shopper as it has all the famous luxurious and local brands.
+The Sendlingerstraße is a famous pedestrian for the shopper as it has all the famous luxurious local brands.

-The famous square is called “Marienplatz” and it’s the most lively square and always crowded with people.
+The famous square is called “Marienplatz”, and it’s the most lively square and always crowded with people.
 There are lots of cafes and restaurants around the square.

 More Travel Blogs:

-National theater Munich:
+National Theatre Munich:

 Munich Residence and Hofgarten: